 Again we are generalising here, but the most common form of treatment is hearing aids, which not only help you to simply hear better - but also to better understand your soundscape and greatly reduce the risks of developing dementia.

-High Frequency Hearing Loss: This means high-pitched sounds are harder to hear.
-It can affect anyone of any age - but is high frequency hearing loss is more commonplace in older adults with age-related hearing loss and those who are exposed to loud noises.
+High-frequency hearing loss: This means high-pitched sounds are harder to hear.
+It can affect anyone of any age - but high-frequency hearing loss is more commonplace in older adults with age-related hearing loss and those who are exposed to loud noises.

 If you delay getting a hearing aid, you could be causing more damage to your future hearing health.
 Over time, without amplification, your perception of sound can change.
 This is because when you hear a sound your ears have detected a vibration in the air and transmitted it via the inner ear to the auditory nerve.
 This nerve carries signals to the brain which then processes it into the noise and speech sounds that create the soundscape around you.